Jean-MarcHarvengt/TeensyCEC/README.md

 - teensyo2em:
   - no sound
   - only videopac G7000 games supported (due to ram constraint)
+- teensynofrendo:
+  - sound
+  - up to 48k roms, not more!
+  - Full speed
+  - Issue with games above 32k for VGA output
 - teensynes:
   - no sound
   - 32k roms only supported